thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-<h2 id="building-custom-validator-directives">Building custom validator directives</h2>
+## Building custom validator directives

 Now that we're able to add our custom validator to our form controls imperatively when building model-driven forms, we might also enable our validator to be used in template driven forms.
 In other words: We need a directive.
 The validator should be usable like this: